Education & Training

 Open Polytechnic of New Zealand

-ARANZ members are eligible for a 10% discount on all course fees for NZ3467 - New Zealand Diploma in Records and Information Management (Level 6) and OP7040 - Bachelor of Library and Information Studies.
-In addition, the LIS507 -Principles of Records Management and LIS610 - Archives Management courses are provided fees-free under a relevant qualification.
+In addition, LIS507 - Principles of Records Management and LIS610 - Archives Management courses are provided fees-free under a relevant qualification.

 In order to apply for this discount to study fees you must be an individual member of ARANZ.
-Please contact our Membership Portfolio manager via membership@aranz.org.nz to obtain the Contract Name and ID to take up the offer.
+Please contact Membership to obtain the Contract Name and ID to take up the offer.

 Bachelor of Information Studies (Records and Archives Management)